Summer Night Run ("La Nuit")

 Trekking poles are allowed.

 This is a cupless run, so bring a sports bottle, or collapsible cup, or hydration pack and you can refill at the aid stations.
 There will be both water and Gatorade at the aid station.
-Snacks at aid the station will include goldfish, pickles, bananas, oranges, and other salty or sweet snacks.
+Snacks at aid the station will include goldfish, pickles, bananas, oranges, and other salty or sweet snacks along with some hot foods.
 Be sure to hydrate before you run and eat something light.

 Watch out for fellow runners.
 Some of the trails are narrow, and some are wide.
 Use trail running etiquette.